makersacademy/bowling-challenge/README.md

 ====================
+### Below is the specification and the rule of bowling, if you are interested.

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own
 * If you refer to the solution of another coach or student, please put a link to that in your README